-candidates may participate in a debate."
-97 F.3d 553, 556, 559-60 (D.C.
+14 Applying similar reasoning, the D.C.
+Circuit also upheld an agency regulation that permitted nonprofit organizations to stage political candidacy debates so long as they "use[d] pre-established objective criteria to determine which candidates may participate in a debate."
+Perot v.
+FEC, 97 F.3d 553, 556, 559-60 (D.C.
 Cir.
 1996) (per curiam) (quoting 11 C.F.R. § 110.13).
-The court noted that while the agency gave private entities "the latitude to choose their own 'objective criteria," such private entities acted at their peril if they did not first secure an agency advisory opinion that their criteria were satisfactory.
-Id. at 560.
-The court thus determined that "[t]he authority to determine what the term 'objective criteria' means rest[ed] with the agency" and held that the agency did not unconstitutionally delegate legislative authority.
+Although the agency gave private entities "the latitude to choose their own 'objective criteria," such private entities acted at their peril if they did not first secure an agency advisory opinion that their criteria were satisfactory.
+Perot, 97 F.3d at 560.
+The court thus determined that "[t]he authority to determine what the term 'objective criteria' means rest[ed] with the agency" and held that the agency did not unconstitutionally subdelegate legislative authority.
 Id.